netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

    This section provides some examples to illustrate the use of the period and recurrence formats defined in {{sec-schedule}}.
-The following module used for illustration purposes:
+The following modules used for illustration purposes:

 ~~~~
 {::include-fold ./yang/example-sch-usage.yang}